ArunMekkad/Computer-Vision---Python/README.md

 5. **Display the Images**: Finally, the script uses Matplotlib to display the original and segmented images.

+## Testing and Comparison

 Three types of images were used for testing: a real-life traffic scene, a distorted monochromatic photo of a person, and a well-lit, noise-free portrait.
+Each image was segmented using both Otsu's thresholding and K-means clustering, and the results were compared.

 ![Result1](https://github.com/ArunMekkad/ImageSegmentation---Otsu---Kmeans/blob/main/Result1.png)